 - We are national partners with Keep America Beautiful, and local sponsors of county and regional chapters in Florida.
 We are honored to support Audubon Florida and Ducks Unlimited Florida in their efforts to restore, preserve and protect Florida’s unique wetland habitats.

 - We celebrate World Water Day in the communities we serve.
 Each March we hold educational events that promote the critical place that water has in our daily lives.

 - Starting in 2008, we supported efforts to protect the Crystal Springs Preserve from a proposed landfill facility that many believed would have negatively impacted the preserve, spring, and the Hillsborough River.
 Following a positive outcome in 2013, we kept the stakeholder coalition together and in 2014, worked with Keep Tampa Bay Beautiful to create the Hillsborough River Basin Trash-Free Watershed Initiative.
 This initiative is recognized by the United States Environmental Protection Agency as one of five successful regional trash-free watershed initiative projects in the Gulf of Mexico basin.

 - Our employees live our values of community and sustainability.
 This includes volunteering their personal time to various environmental and community service initiatives across the state including annual clean-ups and food drives.

-- As part of Nestlé Cares Day each summer, employees participate in a variety of activities to benefit the community.
+- Employees participate in a variety of activities to benefit the community.
 Most recently, Zephyrhills factory employees volunteered at the Samaritan Project and assembled several hundred hygiene and food bags to distribute to the homeless.
 They also collected bags of food to donate to the food pantry.